ElaMCB/kaizen_AI/README.md

 - **Long-term metrics tracking** for sustained performance

 This approach draws from proven quality practices, adapted for modern AI challenges like model drift, non-determinism, and edge-case fragility.

 ---

+## The Way of Quality

+*Each detail matters.
+Each imperfection is a teacher.
+Each day is an opportunity to refine.
+This is how we build—with exquisite attention, translated for our time.*

+**Shokunin** (職人): The craftsman's spirit.
+Not perfection, but the relentless pursuit of mastery.
+In AI, this means every test case, every validation, every metric is crafted with intention.
+Quality is not a feature—it is the foundation.

+**Monozukuri** (ものづくり): The art of making things.
+Not just building, but understanding the essence of what you create.
+In our work, this means seeing beyond the algorithm to the system, beyond the code to the experience, beyond the model to the trust it must earn.

+**The principle**: Quality is invisible when done well.
+It reveals itself not in grand gestures, but in the absence of failures, in the confidence of deployment, in the trust of those who depend on your work.

+*Applied simply: Build with care.
+Test with rigor.
+Improve continuously.
+The rest follows.*

+---